 For example, IBM’s brand narrative is “building a smarter planet” and Starbucks’ is “serving people, not coffee”.

-Brand narratives are short but powerful.
+A brand narratives are short but powerful, similar to a tagline.
 By using it as a frame for your differing stories you develop a consistent message.
 A compelling brand narrative is significant because of the fact that it is the shared purpose.
-If people can get behind your brand narrative, then you already have that connection in place.
+If people can get behind your brand narrative, then you already have that memorable connection in place.

 There is one story that should always be included as part of your brand story and that is a brand backstory.
 People want to know how something came to be, and your brand is no exception.
 Discovering how something gets from point A to point B is one of the core purposes of storytelling in our society.